Report of the Topical Group on Cosmic Probes of Dark Matter for Snowmass 2021: Facilities for Cosmic Probes of Dark Matter

 \subsection{Current/Near-Future Facilities}

 {\bf Dark Energy Spectroscopic Instrument} \\ The Dark Energy Spectroscopic Instrument (DESI) began regular operations in 2021 and is currently performing one of the most powerful wide-field spectroscopic surveys \citep{DES:2016vji,DESI:2019jxc}.
 The synergy between DESI and other current and near-future observing facilities will yield datasets of unprecedented size and quality, with sensitivity to dark matter physics over a wide range of scales and redshifts.
 DESI will detect four times as many Lyman-$\alpha$ quasars as were observed in the largest previous survey, yielding about 1 million medium-resolution spectra.
 Observations of these spectra will constrain the formation of dark matter halos through measurements of the clustering of low-density intergalactic gas out to $z \sim 5$.
 Measurements of stellar radial velocities from DESI in conjunction with astrometry from \Gaia (and eventually {\it Roman}) will enable us to constrain the global distribution of dark matter within the Milky Way, its dwarf satellites, and stellar streams.
 However, suites of numerical simulations of non-CDM cosmologies are needed to interpret observations from DESI in the context of fundamental dark matter physics.
 Such simulations must be transformed into realistic mock datasets that account for observational selection effects.
 The creation of these mock datasets is a significant investment that could heavily leverage HEP infrastructure that is already integrated into the DESI Collaboration~\cite{Valluri:2022nrh}.
+The proposed DESI-II \citep{DESI2:2021,Schlegel:2022vrv} would extend the science capabilities of DESI through an extended operational period.

 {\bf Vera C.\ Rubin Observatory} \\ The Rubin Observatory Legacy Survey of Space and Time (LSST), which is scheduled to start in 2024, has the potential to become a flagship dark matter experiment \citep{LSST:2008ijt}.
 LSST will probe dark matter through a wide suite of observations including measurements of Milky Way satellites, stellar streams, galaxy clusters, weak lensing, microlensing searches for primordial black holes, and studies of stellar populations and stellar remnants \citep{Drlica-Wagner:2019mwo,Bechtol:2019acd,Mao:2022fyx}.
 Due to the size and complexity of the Rubin LSST dataset and the need for devoted, high-resolution numerical simulations, a coordinated effort is required to perform rigorous dark matter analyses.
 A large collaborative team of scientists with the necessary organizational and funding support is needed to lead this effort.
 Furthermore, studies of dark matter with Rubin LSST will also guide the design of, and confirm the results from, other dark matter experiments.
 Transforming Rubin LSST into a dark matter experiment is key to achieving the dark matter science goals that have been identified as a high priority by the HEP community~\cite{Mao:2022fyx}.